2 big improvements to the Postman Secret Scanner

 At Postman, we take our commitment to security very seriously.
 The several product updates we’ve made to keep your data safe and help you build secure and compliant APIs serve as a testament to this.
-Earlier this year, we introduced the Postman Token Scanner in order to help you stay on top of any excessive data exposure when working with Postman public workspaces and public documentation.
+Earlier this year, we introduced the Postman Secret Scanner in order to help you stay on top of any excessive data exposure when working with Postman public workspaces and public documentation.
 Since then, we’ve made two big improvements to help you keep a stricter watch on these popular public elements of the Postman API Platform.

 1. Scanning more tokens